LENTIL & SUN-DRIED TOMATO HUMMUS WRAPS

 I’m all about quick and easy when it comes to eating.
 Sometimes I don’t mind more intensive recipes in the kitchen, but for the most part I like to keep it simple.

 Today’s recipe is just that.
-About as simple as it gets while satisfying my hunger and leaving my taste buds happy.
+This Lentil & Sun-Dried Tomato Hummus Wrap is about as simple as it gets while satisfying my hunger and leaving my taste buds happy!

 Plenty of protein and flavor in this wrap.
 I hope it inspires you to gather your ingredients and roll up your own.
 They also make for great brown bag lunches!